 - Modes of pacing – what are the advantages and disadvantages of each?

-- Threshold testing - simple steps for assessing sensitivity and output including what to document
+- Threshold testing – simple steps for assessing sensitivity and output, including what should you document?

 Valvular heart disease is a common condition amongst Australians and is characterised by the malfunctioning of one or more of the heart's valves.
 This session will introduce valvular heart disease and review: